-The flag SECTORMAP of the TWISS command (together with an element selection via SELECT, FLAG=sectormap,...) causes a file "sectormap" to be written.
+The flag SECTORMAP of the TWISS command causes a file "sectormap" to be written.

-For each user-selected element, it contains the user-selected coefficients of the kick vector K (6 values), of the first-order map R (6 \times 6 values) and of the second-order map T (6 \times 6 \times 6 values)
+For each user-selected element, it contains the user-selected coefficients of the kick vector K (6 values), of the first-order map R (6 \times 6 values) and of the second-order map T (6 \times 6 \times 6 values) If only certain elemenents and values are desired a SELECT command can be used.
+Note that it should be used on the TABLE as shown in the following example: